jddixon/fusegen/README.md

 	│       └── job4.4.0
 	└── xxxfs.log

+For easy customization there is a `.inc` file for each FUSE command.

 ### The build Command

+The `build` command completes the creation of the file system.
+It runs `autogen.sh`, which installs many of the standard Autotools files, and then creates the `configure` script from the instructions in `configure.ac`.
+Finaly it runs make, which compiles the object files and then links the file system, the `xxxfs` executable.

 	./autogen.sh
 	./configure
 	make

+It may be desirable to change the generated system to some degree.
+Usually limited changes are accomplished by editing `configure.ac` and/or `Makefile.ac` and then rerunning build.
+This will have no effect on `src/*.inc` and in that sense is safe.

 ### bin/ Commands

+The `bin/` subdirectory contains scripts for

+* mounting the file system (`mountXXXFS` in this case)
+* running a simple FIO benchmark (`blk-31-4k`)
+* and dismounting the file system (`umountXXXFS`)

+## Putting It All Together: Running an Application

+The script `blk-31-4k`, found in the default `bin/` directory, is used to collect statistics on a short **fio** run.
+FIO is an open source tool for measuring the performance of a file system.

+	echo "blk-31-4k: test size is being set to $1 MB"
+	#
+	cd ~/dev/c/xxxfs
+	bin/mountXXXFS
+	cd workdir/mountPoint
+	fio --name=global --bs=4k --size=$1m 	--rw=randrw --rwmixread=75 	--name=job1 --name=job2 --name=job3 --name=job4
+	cd ../..
+	bin/umountXXXFS

+This particular script runs four jobs simultaneously.
+Each job reads and/or writes the same amount of data to the disk.
+On the command line the script has a single argument, the number of megabytes to be read from and/or written to the disk.
+For this test the mount point and the root directory are both subdirecties of `workdir`.
+The script changes to the directory above that, then mounts the FUSE file system (`bin/mountXXXFS`).
+It then runs the FIO jobs in the `mountPoint` subdirectory.
+When the FIO jobs terminate, the script changes back to the distribution directory and unmounts the file system.

+Running this script has two major effects:

+* it writes its log to the file `xxxfs.log`
+* it writes run statistics to a file under `tmp/`

+If full logging is turned on, the log file can be very large.

+## FuseGen Statistics File

+The statistics file has a name like `bucket-20150316-150838`.
+The first set of numbers in the file name represents the date in `CCYYMMDD` format; the second set is the start time of the run, local time, as `HHMMSS`.
+We use a 24-hour clock, so in this case the run started at 15:08:38, just after 3 pm local time.

+	typedef struct o_ {
+	    uint32_t    opSec;
+	    uint32_t    opNsec;             // may not exceed BILLION uint32_t    lateNsec;           // ns of latency; may not exceed BILLION unsigned    lateSec     :  7;   // sec of latency unsigned    count       : 17;   // bytes read or written; 128K max
+	    unsigned    opCode      :  8;
+	} __attribute__((aligned(16), packed)) opData_t;

+Each call on the FUSE file system is recorded to the statistics file as a 16-byte object laid out as specified above.

+The time of the call is recorded as a 128-bit pair, `opSec` and `opNsec`.
+This is a Linux CLOCK_MONOTONIC time representing an absolute elapsed time; it is generally **not** the same as the system's (guess at) the local time.

+When the system call is complete, the latency is calculated.
+This has the same 32-bit nanosecond part, but only 7 bits are reserved for the seconds of latency.
+That is, latencies greater than 128 seconds will not be recorded correctly.

+Finally 8 bits are reserved for the FUSE opcode.
+There are currently fewer than four dozen opcodes so this number of bits is likely to be sufficient for some time.

 ## FuseDecode

+FuseDecode is a utility for converting FuseGen statistics files to a human-readable format.

 ### FuseDecode Command Line